oasdflkjo/Particles/readme.md

 - OnePlus Nord 2T

 **Not Working On**
-- OnePlus 6 T (exitting app needs phone reboot???)
+- OnePlus 6 T (exiting app needs phone reboot???)

 **Important Notes:**
 - This project is currently optimized and tested exclusively on Google Pixel 7a